cardano-foundation/CIPs/CIP-0025/README.md

 - The **`mediaType`** and **`files`** properties are optional.<br /> **`mediaType`** is however required inside **`files`**.
 The **`src`** property inside **`files`** is an URI pointing to a resource of this mime type.
 If the mime type is `image/*`, **`mediaType`** points to the same image, like the on in the **`image`** property, but in an higher resolution.

+- The **`ext`** property is optional.
+It is used to extend known metadata properties.

-- The **`version`** property is also optional.
+- The **`version`** property is optional.
 If not specified the version is `1`.
 It will become mandatory in future versions if needed.

 - This structure really just defines the basis.
 New properties and standards can be defined later on for varies uses cases.
 That's why there is an "other properties" tag.
+Note "other properties" are always overwritten by properties defined by "ext".

 - The retrieval of the metadata should be the same for all however.